apache/cordova-docs/STYLESHEET.md

   (Exception: when assigning a reference to the object rather than calling it as a method.)

+* Spell out "and" and "or"; do not substitute with "&" or "/" in text

+* "and/or" is unnecessary; "or" usually makes that implicit.

+* Avoid unnecessary/gratuitous slash-delimited alternators in text, as in this example (but OK to refer to try/catch blocks).

 ## Punctuation

 * Initial Cap Words in Headings, Except for Short Prepositions or